yodaaawg/WindowTransparency/README.md

   The transparency level starts at 220 (semi-transparent).
 You can adjust it from 0 (completely transparent) to 255 (completely opaque).

 - **Tooltip Duration**:
-  By default, the tooltip will disappear after 3 seconds.
+  By default, the tooltip will disappear after 1 second.
 You can adjust this duration by modifying the `titleChangeDuration` variable in the script (in milliseconds).

 ---